hanabi/hanabi.github.io/misc/convention-questions.md

 - Type out your entire question into a single message (including the attempt to answer your own question).

+## 6) Do Not Post Questions About Bots

+- Some bots exist that emulate the way that the H-Group plays.
+However, these bots are imprecise and often have unexplainable behavior.
+- Thus, do not post any questions relating to bots in this channel.
+Instead, send a direct message to the author of the bot.

 ## Reasoning

 - The reason for needing the level is that it helps us narrow the scope of the question, it serves as a flag to let others know what kind of question it is, and it prevents lower level players from attempting to answer.